-E. ELEMENT #5: DISCIPLINARY POLICIES TO ENCOURAGE GOOD FAITH PARTICIPATION
+E. ELEMENT #5: DISCIPLINARY STANDARDS

-Employees may be subject to discipline for failing to participate in WNYIL Inc.'s compliance efforts, including, but not limited to:
+Affected Individuals may be subject to discipline for failing to participate in WNYIL's compliance efforts, including, but not limited to:

-The failure of an employee to perform any obligation required of the employee relating to compliance with the program or applicable laws or regulations;

-- 2. The failure to report suspected violations of Compliance Plan laws or applicable laws or regulations to an appropriate person; and - The failure on the part of a supervisory or managerial employee to implement and maintain policies and procedures reasonably necessary to ensure compliance with the terms of the program or applicable laws and regulations.
+- 1. The failure of an employee to perform any obligation required of the employee including assisting in the investigation and resolution of compliance issues relating to compliance with the program or applicable laws or regulations; - 2.
+The failure to report suspected violations of Compliance Plan laws or applicable laws or regulations to an appropriate person; and - The failure on the part of a supervisory or managerial employee to implement and maintain policies and procedures reasonably necessary to ensure compliance with the terms of the program or applicable laws and regulations. - 4.
+Encouraging, directing, facilitating or permitting non-compliant behavior.

-Discipline will follow WNYIL Inc.'s existing employee discipline policies and procedures.
+Discipline will follow WNYIL Inc.'s existing employee discipline policies and procedures as well as those laid out in the Compliance Manual Code of Conduct and will be enforced in a fair and consistent manner.